durovsky/rep/rep-I000X.rst

 Motivation
 ========

 Hardware interfaces are top-level priority in ROS-Industrial Roadmap [#ros-i_roadmap]_, however if not considering canopen package from IPA [#ros_canopen]_, there hasn't been any obvious progress in this field for quite a long time now.
-The goal of this project is therefore to develop a ROS-Profinet-wrapper for Siemens CP1616 - Profinet PCI card [#cp1616]_, in order to provide this progressive hardware interface to ROS-Industrial community.
-As the world’s most advanced open Industrial Ethernet solution we consider PROFINET in combination with existing PCI communication processors a viable way how to allow ROS-I systems to communicate with PLC's, HMIs, OPC servers and various industrial hardware.
+The goal of this project is therefore to develop a ROS-Profinet-wrapper for communication processor Siemens CP1616 [#cp1616]_, in order to provide this progressive hardware interface to ROS-Industrial community.
+We consider Profinet in combination with existing PCI compatible communication processors a viable way how to allow ROS-I systems to communicate with PLC's, HMIs, OPC servers and various industrial hardware.

 CP1616